yuchenglim04/besselBreakfast/Electronics/signal_processing_routines.md

 Here is a big list of useful, small code snippets.
 Just copy, paste to run!
+Only need to change the parameter at the top (sometimes perhaps copy your variable name and paste it in...)

+**Simple moving average, n points**

 P.S. the array notation [:-j] present problems when j is 0.